-After walking around for like 30 minutes I immediately got the fuzz about traveling to Isla Holbox.
-Wow what a little paradise up on the north coast of Yucatan peninsula!
-The sandy roads, the laid-back vibe, the Caribbean sea, the beautiful beaches and all the backpackers.
-This was totally my place to live my islandlife!
-I was happy I decided to visit Isla Holbox for the first time in my life.
+Just 30 minutes after I arrived I knew immediately that traveling to Isla Holbox was a great decision!
+Wow, what a little paradise I just discovered up on the north coast of the Yucatan peninsula!
+The sandy roads, the laid-back vibe, the Caribbean sea, the beautiful beaches and so many travelers and happy faces.
+The perfect place to live an islandlife!

-This is a little video of me visiting Isla Holbox, an intro for this ultimate travel guide. xxxxx
+This is a little video of me visiting Isla Holbox, an intro for this ultimate travel guide, nothing fancy just a 1 minute video to get you started for your trip to Isla Holbox.

 1. How to pronounce Holbox